openturns/openturns/python/doc/theory/data_analysis/code_calibration.rst

-Alternatively, we can linearize the function :math:`\vect{h}` in the neighborhood of the solution :math:`\hat{\vect{\theta}}` and use the gaussian distribution associated with the linear least squares.
+Alternatively, we can linearize the function :math:`\vect{h}` in the neighborhood of the solution :math:`\hat{\vect{\theta}}` and use the Gaussian distribution associated with the linear least squares.
 This method is efficient, but only accurate when the function :math:`\vect{h}` is approximately linear with respect to :math:`\vect{\theta}` in the neighborhood of :math:`\hat{\vect{\theta}}`.